Sledmine/forge/README.md

 ### Features
 **Multiple biped support**
-- There is a simple built in system to associate players with a specific biped, used to swap between spartan and monitor, other bipeds can be added.
+There is a simple built in system to associate players with a specific biped, used to swap between spartan and monitor, other bipeds can be added.

-**Object highlighting**:
+**Object highlighting**
-- If you are looking at a certain object this one becomes "highlighted" from the rest of the objects.
+If you are looking at a certain object this one becomes "highlighted" from the rest of the objects.

-- Dynamic Forge objects addition
+**Dynamic Forge objects addition**
 Every scenery in the scenario palette is going to be taken as a Forge object.

-- Dynamic forge menu.
+**Dynamic forge menu**
 - Semi-CRUD for any forge object.
 - Forged maps file support, saving and loading.
 - Spawn reflection system.